digital marketing guide

 Finally, as mentioned, it’s no longer adequate to “stuff” your website with keywords, in the hopes that the search engines will reward you.
 In fact, doing so may cause your website to be penalized by the search engines.
 That’s where your content comes in.

 Well-written content is the biggest building block to the success of your search engine optimization.
 If your website contains information that’s useful to your visitors, search engines like Google will notice this.
 As visitors consume your content, your search engine rankings will improve - it’s really just that simple.

 What Can Content Do for You?

 Obviously, the content within your website is designed to give information to your customers.
 Who you are, what you do and how a client can reach you are the most basic pieces of content on your site.

 But good content can do so much more than just provide basic information about your business.
 Well-written, quality content can provide the following benefits to your company:

 - Content is also an excellent way to build your brand.
-We’ll talk more about branding in subsequent sections of this eBook.
-Suffice it to say, for now, that customers like to see the “personality” behind a business.
+We’ll talk more about branding in later sections of this eBook.
+Suffice to say for now that customers like to see the “personality” behind a business.
 When your content reflects that personality, it helps to build this brand recognition.

 - Actionable content leads to conversions.
-Strive to publish content that serves the customers.
-Answer their questions in a concise, compelling way and include an accessible call-to-action on each page of your website.
+Strive to publish content that serves the customer.
+Answer his questions in a concise, compelling way and include an accessible call to action on each page of your website.

 - Finally, your content will help you to build relationships with your customer base.
 Your content should reflect the personality of your business, and should communicate to your customers exactly what you stand for.
 A foundation of trust begins with well-planned, well-written content.